2kunal6/airflow_tutorial/README.md

 ## Creating a DAG that takes parameters

-- Being able to pass parameters is useful when we want to run dags manually.
-This can be useful in many situations like testing for example where we pass the dates for which to load data.
+- Being able to pass parameters is useful when we want to run dags manually for testing for example.
 - Sample code: src/dags/parameterized_dag.py
 - Notes
   - We can pass the runtime config through a UI form or via Airflow CLI.